wmorgan/dcos-docs/1.7/usage/tutorials/marathon/inline-update.md

 menu_order: 2
 ---

-The [DC/OS CLI][1] Marathon plugin allows you to easily view and update the configuration of existing applications.
+The [DC/OS CLI][1] Marathon sub-command allows you to easily view and update the configuration of existing applications.

 ## Update an Environment Variable